FlintDeer/adler-ai/README.md

 - Allow the AI to naturally change overtime by interfacing autonomously with this system.
 - Allow a way for the AI to run autonomously, not always needing a user to prompt it

-This system is designed for self-updating AI functionality control.
+   This system is designed for my own experimental self-updating AI idea.

+   Things should be self explainitary if you've ever tried to figure out a github project by reading it manually.

+   Ill explain design_data tho.

-## Design Data overview
+## Design Data explaination
 - Organized within the "design_data" folder, holds.. more folders.
 - This houses a collection of documents, logs, or any other information important to the development of this project.
-Including but not limited to:
-    * Within the "design_data/convo_logs" folder, AI chat logs detailing important conversations between me and an ai assistant, for designing the project advisably.
-Which should be referenced selectivly for context for any design work later.
-        * convo log analysis, just under "design_data/convo_logs/analysis", serves for certain introspective analysis within chat logs that aid the learning of what the chat bot should do better, when designing the project.
     * Within the "design_data/design_documents" folder, you can see finalized plans for the system as a whole.
 If any important information is being discussed and is ready to be documented, heavily detailed blueprints are finalized and placed within this folder.
 And to be referenced for project work.
     * Ok, the "design_data/rough_idea" folder, don't pay too much attention.
 I thought this was a good place to store a very very very early idea of the project.
 This will not be updated later, and as such, will most likely be rendered outdated.
 It served as a starting point and a way to look back on how the idea has changed as a whole.